penkovsky/evochess/README.md

 ### Step 4 - match vs. another net (optional)

-Pass `--opponent-weights` to play the challenger against a second checkpoint instead of material+PST — e.g. to check a relabeled net against the net it's meant to replace:
+Pass `--opponent-weights` to play the challenger against a second checkpoint instead of material+PST, e.g. to check a relabeled net against the net it's meant to replace:

 ```bash